Where can I learn more about Plant Delights Nursery

 When do you ship plants?

 Our shipping season runs from the first of March until the end of November.
 In other words, we don’t ship in December and January unless you’re having a severe horticultural emergency.
 Then, we’ll do our best to accommodate you, weather and staff permitting.
-You will find more details here.
+Get more information about our shipping schedule here.

 Do you ship to foreign countries?

 Yes…as long as you don’t live in a country that’s recently pissed off the US government.
 Because most plants shipping to foreign countries must be bare-rooted with their roots washed, these are better sent in early spring or fall…unless you’re ordering something indestructible like hostas or agaves.
-You will find out more here.
+Find out about international shipping here.

 May I pick up an order?